Xubuntu/wiki.xubuntu.org/Step-1:-Get-The-Xubuntu-Development-Version-Up-And-Running.md

-## Installing

-This page will help you decide which type of development installation will best suit you and your hardware.

-The different types of installation suit different types of testing.
-Those types are dealt with in more detail on the next page, for the moment this list will give you some idea of the suitability of installation and testing types.

-1. Install Xubuntu as the main Operating System: Best suited to [exploratory] testing
-2. Install Xubuntu alongside another OS: Fairly well suited to [exploratory] testing
-3. Install Xubuntu inside a \'Virtual Machine\': Suited to [exploratory] and [static] testing
-4. Use a live media version (on a USB stick, DVD or in a VM): Suited to [static] testing

 ## Step 1: Get the Xubuntu development version up and running

 Whatever you do next, first of all you will need to get the Xubuntu